-As I mentioned earlier, the world of technology moves fast and, sometimes, it’s hard to keep up with everything.
+As I mentioned earlier, the world of technology moves fast, and, sometimes, it’s hard to keep up with everything.
 There are so many different variables to digital marketing, and it’s taken years of experience creating different split tests, keeping up with online trends and strategies designed to put your business ahead of your competitors.
 It takes a lot of effort and, often, multiple experts to go at it.

-Some businesses do not have time or the resources to hire their own in-house digital marketing team. so people who work in this field and have years of experience create agencies where experts focus on different fields.
-Business owners hire a full agency, up-to-date with everything instead of having to learn it themselves or hire a team, and invest in them to make mistakes.
+Some businesses do not have time or the resources to hire their own in-house digital marketing team.
+So people who work in this field and have years of experience create agencies where experts focus on different fields.
+Business owners hire a full agency, stay up-to-date with everything instead of having to learn it themselves or hire a team, and invest in them to make mistakes.

 More and more companies have wanted to outsource their digital marketing work to third party agencies, with these firms becoming increasingly popular in the United States and worldwide.

 What are the most common digital marketing services?